-In rare instances, animals in the classroom or on campus may provide a compelling benefit to the educational experience for students and others.
-In those cases, Departments can request a waiver from the Pet Policy through written documentation detailing the experience, anticipated benefit to students, date of the event, and specific room or campus location.
+In rare instances, animals in the classroom, lab, or on campus may provide a compelling benefit to the university’s educational or research mission for students, faculty, and others.
+In those cases, Departments can request a waiver from the Pet Policy through written documentation detailing the experience, anticipated benefit, date of the event, and specific room or campus location.
 Waiver requests must be copied to the cognizant Dean or Director and received by the Vice Chancellor of Business and Finance at least 10 working days prior to the experience.
+Written authorization from the Vice Chancellor of Business and Finance is required prior to occurrence.
 The Department/College assumes all responsibility for the event.

 Pets in Residence Halls

 University Housing has adopted a pet policy for its residential student facilities.

 IANR may develop alternative pet policies for its out-state properties located outside the city limits of Lincoln, Nebraska.

 Violation of these regulations may result in confiscation of the pet and/or administrative or disciplinary action to the owner.